spacetelescope/jdat_notebooks/contributing.md

    .. note::

-   ``jdat_notebooks`` are intended for the broader science community.
-If you wish to contribute notebooks or technical expertise, we refer you to `dat_pyinthesky <https://github.com/spacetelescope/dat_pyinthesky/tree/master/jdat_notebooks>`_.
+   The `jdat_notebooks repository <https://github.com/spacetelescope/jdat_notebooks>`_ is for already-reviewed notebooks that are ready for consumption by the science community.
+If you wish to contribute notebooks or technical expertise, we refer you to `dat_pyinthesky <https://github.com/spacetelescope/dat_pyinthesky/tree/master/jdat_notebooks>`_ as the place to submit a first draft.
+The description below outlines the whole process, which begins in `dat_pyinthesky` but finishes in `jdat_notebooks`.

 # Development Procedure for JDAT Notebooks